EQEmu/eqemu-docs-v2/docs/quest-api/database.md

     `Database()`
     : Returns a `Database` object that connects to the server's default database connection.
 If the connection fails then a `std::runtime_error` exception is thrown and script execution halts.

-    `Database(Connection type)`
+    `Database(Connection type, bool connect = false)`
     : Returns a `Database` object for the specified server database type specified in the eqemu_config.
+If `connect` is `true` a new connection is made to the database.
+If `connect` is `false` the `Database` object uses the zone's current active server connection.
 If the connection fails or the connection type is invalid a `std::runtime_error` exception is thrown and script execution halts.

     `Database(string host, string user, string pass, string dbname, int port)` : Returns a `Database` object that connects to the specified database.
 If the connection fails then a `std::runtime_error` exception is thrown and script execution halts.